locationtech/udig-platform/docs/user/en/Using Advanced Edit Mode.rst

 #.
 Press :guilabel:`OK`

 .. tip::
-   You can also toggle this setting while editing by pressing :kbd:`CTRL`+:kbd:`SPACE`.
+   You can also toggle this setting while editing by pressing :kbd:`CTRL` + :kbd:`SPACE`.

 **Related reference**